AAugurusa/Party-Bingo/README.md

 # Party-Bingo

-A bingo game to play in partys
+A bingo game to play in birthdays and partys

 Made in Gdevelop 5 using Js and events